nitundatta8/word-counter/README.md

 3. Make sure that C#/.netcore2.2 is installed on your computer.
 4. For launching the program navigate to the _WordCounter_ directory and run _dotnet build_.
 5. Next,run _dotnet run_ command in the same directory to execute this compiled code.
-5. For testing,locate to the WordCounter.Tests directory and run _dotnet test_.
+5. For testing,locate to the WordCounter.Tests directory,then run _dotnet build_ and run _dotnet test_.